-- Your utility bill (gas, electricity or water) from the last three months (we will not accept a mobilephone bill or bills for internet connection) - A statement from your bank, building society or a credit-card company from within the last three months - Your driving licence
+- Your utility bill (gas, electricity or water) from the last three months (we will not accept a mobile-phone bill or bills for internet connection) Please ensure your name and address is on the document.
+The utility bill must be dated in the last three months - A statement from your bank, building society or a credit-card company from within the last three months.
+Please ensure that your name and address are on the documents.
+Please remove any personal data such as bank account number, sort code or any monetary values we need proof of your name and address with the bank logo.